 The Sanford Museum and Planetarium was the first accredited museum in the state of Iowa.
 The museum boasts a permanent collection as well as rotating displays on a variety of subjects including: archaeology, art, astronomy, geology, history, natural history, and paleontology.
 The museum association holds monthly programs.
 The planetarium was the first in Iowa and is truly a visit to the stars.
-Public programs about the constellations are given monthly.
+Public planetarium programs are held every Wednesday and Sunday at 4:00 PM and are free to the public.

 Address: 117 East Willow | Phone: 712.225.3922